harry-cpp/monodevelop-run-installer/README.md

 ## Building installer from source

-To build from source, simply download and install monodevelop from flatpak, and than just call the generate script:
+To build from source, simply download and install `flatpak`, and after than just call the generate script (it will automatically download and update MonoDevelop for you):
 ```
 ./generate.sh
 ```